There has never been a more important time to influence the future of General Practice.

 Teaching commitment

-Groups of 5-6 students will spend 5 Tuesdays in a GP Practice over the course of the year between November and March.
+Groups of 4 or 8 students will spend 5 Tuesdays in a GP Practice over the course of the year between November and March.
+Practices can choose to take students every week or every other week.

 There are four core activities: health coaching, GP teaching clinics, a community collaboration project and group tutorials.
 There is flexibility as to when during the day these take place.